evidentlyai/evidently/docs/book/examples/tutorial_tracing.md

 In this tutorial, you will learn how to set up tracing for an LLM application to collect inputs and outputs of your generative AI application and view the collected traces in Evidently Cloud.
 You can later run evaluations on the created datasets.

 You will use the following tools:
-* **Tracely**: An open-source library based on OpenTelemetry that allows you to track the execution of functions and events in your LLM application.
+* **Tracely**: An open-source library based on OpenTelemetry to track events in your LLM application.
-* **Evidently**: An open-source library that helps run local evaluations of your LLM quality and interact with Evidently Cloud.
+* **Evidently**: An open-source library to run LLM evaluations and interact with Evidently Cloud.
 * **Evidently Cloud**: A web platform to view traces and run evaluations.
 * **OpenAI**: Used to simulate an LLM application.